abinashgit005/hashnode-backup/clq17vm3s000808jtcompdbxs.md

 1. a bridge network called docker\_gwbridge, which connects the individual Docker daemon to the other daemons participating in the swarm.

+### macvlan
+macvlan network driver can be used to assign a MAC address to each container's virtual network interface, making it appear to be a physical network interface directly connected to the physical network.

 #### Routing Mesh